 Since credit ratings in securitisation transactions reflect the likelihood of full and timely payment of principal and interest to debt holders and expenses of other third parties, rating agencies need to examine whether investors are sufficiently shielded from losses of the underlying reference portfolio and cash flow interruptions or outright defaults caused by delinquencies, defaults and any insolvency of the loan servicer.
 Mind you that the support of a transaction critically depends on the availability, preference, advantages, and costs to the issuer, as well as on the sophistication of the market.
-Assignment of a certain structured rating to a tranche primarily hinges on whether the rating agency confidently deems the issuer sufficiently fit to ensure full and timely debt service at a level commensurate to the respective default expectations on the debt (see

-Fig. 7 below).
+Assignment of a certain structured rating to a tranche primarily hinges on whether the rating agency confidently deems the issuer sufficiently fit to ensure full and timely debt service at a level commensurate to the respective default expectations on the debt (see Fig. 7 below).
 Depending on the quality of any credit support provided by the issuer and the sponsor respectively, external structured ratings are assigned to the various tranches of the transaction.

 Fig. 7.
-Data requirements by rating agencies for loan securitisation

-Although the retention of some assets reduces the collateral base of the transaction, the efficiency increase through a mitigated adverse selection premium more than compensates for the opportunity cost of partial non-securitisation ex œteris paribus.
-The retention of a first loss piece as credit enhancement in the loan securitisation, however, poses regulatory problems.
-The concentration of risk in the lowest tranche of the transaction is a pro forma provision for estimated (scheduled) loan default, whose deviation from expectations is not overed in the transaction structure on economic and regulatory grounds.
+Data requirements by rating agencies for loan securitisation opportunity cost of partial non-securitisation ex ceteris paribus.29 The retention of a first loss piece as credit enhancement in the loan securitisation, however, poses regulatory problems.
+The concentration of risk in the lowest tranche of the transaction is a pro forma provision for estimated (scheduled) loan default, whose deviation from expectations is not covered in the transaction structure on economic and regulatory grounds.
 In spite of the deduction of the first loss position from the issuer's capital base, as required by the Capital Adequacy framework of the Basle Accord, the effects excess default still pose a liability on such conventional regulatory provisions.